Kilkeel Harbour

 Nautilus Centre Kilkeel Harbour ©Tourism Ireland

-• Deep‑sea angling & boat trips – Local operators run chartered trips for Atlantic‑species angling and short sightseeing cruises along the rugged coastline.
+• Deep-sea angling & boat trips: Local operators run chartered trips for Atlantic-species angling and short coastal cruises.
+The area is also known for lobster farming and pleasure angling off the piers.

 Old Church of St Colman

-• The GI Trail starts just 0.1 mi from the centre and follows a family‑friendly route along the river, through marshland and out to the coastal scenery of the Irish Sea.
+The GI Trail begins just 0.1 miles from the town centre and follows a family-friendly route along the river, through coastal marshland and out toward the Irish Sea.
+The path is largely flat, making it accessible for pushchairs and wheelchairs, and it connects easily with broader coastal footpaths that lead toward Cranfield and the surrounding beaches.

 Nearby Attractions